 \subsection{Assembling a Trusted Consortium}

 We identify three roles that should be represented in \name's consortium: \emph{governments}, \emph{privacy advocates}, and \emph{privacy-focused corporations}.
 First, we need representatives from the judicial branch of participating governments.
 These entities have the knowledge to assess deanonymization requests based on the potential benefit to public safety and their legality.
 Secondly, the consortium needs to incorporate parties that are known to strongly advocate for people's privacy.
-These parties are essential to generate trust into the system.
-They can block excessive requests or such requests that clearly do no benefit public safety, \eg if the identity of a whistleblower would be requested.
+These parties are essential to generate trust in the system.
+They can block excessive requests or such requests that clearly do not benefit public safety, \eg if the deanonymization of a whistleblower would be requested.
 This group could include the operators of Tor's directory authorities and other well-known privacy advocates.
 Thirdly, we see a need to include corporations that are known to prevent governments from excessively accessing encrypted data, \eg \emph{Mozilla} and \emph{Apple}.
-These are powerful entities in comparison to typical privacy advocates and thus are better equipped to oppose political pressure.
+These are powerful entities relative to typical privacy advocates and thus are better equipped to oppose political pressure.

 Besides the type of representatives in the consortium, its size must also be determined, as well as the threshold to approve requests.
-This threshold can be lower than the threshold set for the threshold decryption, assuming that non-agreeing entities still cooperate in the decryption once a vote passed.
-Moreover, the interval between the renewing of threshold-encryption keys must be decided on, such that honest consortium members can ensure that no data can be access beyond its intended retention period.
-Overall, the consortium should be relatively static and changes planned in advance to happen with scheduled key updates, but they also require updating the smart contract.
-Considering the number of consortium members and the voting procedure (\eg simple majority, majority within each role, etc.), we do not have the expertise to make a good judgement.
-Such questions must anyway be decided through extensive public discourse.
-We assume that a consortium can be assembled that at least a portion of privacy-conscious Internet users approve of.
+This threshold can be lower than the threshold set for the threshold decryption, assuming that non-agreeing entities still cooperate in the decryption once a vote has passed.
+Moreover, the interval between the renewing of threshold-encryption keys must be decided on, such that honest consortium members can ensure that no data can be accessed beyond its intended retention period.
+Overall, the consortium should be relatively static, and changes should be planned in advance to happen with scheduled key updates, but they also require updating the smart contract.
+Considerations regarding the consortium's size and the voting procedure (\eg simple majority, majority within each role, etc.) remain important aspects to \name's deployment but go beyond the scope of this work.